wennycooper/ANDBOT-ULTRASONIC-SENSORS-LAYOUT/README.md

  * Measuring Angle: 30 degree
  * Trigger Input Pulse width: 10uS
  * Dimension: 45mm x 20mm x 15mm
 * In the manual, the effective angle value & ranging distance is not very clear.
-We searched
+We searched forum discussion and we will take parameters of the sensor as following:
+ * Measurement angle: 22 degree
+ * Ranging Distance: 150cm

+Based on those parameters, the layout and coverage is shown as below.

 #